-Safety officers and practice managers often ask a question similar to this – “Do I really have to provide physician bloodborne pathogens training?
-OSHA doesn’t mandate training for them like the rest of the practice’s staff, does it?”
+Safety officers and practice managers often ask a question similar to this – “Do I really have to provide the Doctors bloodborne pathogens training?
+OSHA doesn’t mandate training for them like the rest of the medical practice staff, does it?”

 What if a physician owns their practice?

-It’s a common misconception that physicians who are also owners of their practice are not subject to OSHA requirements.
-The fact is that the Bloodborne Pathogens standard applies to most practices organized as a professional corporation – it is the rule rather than the exception.
+It’s a common misconception that doctors or physicians who are also owners of their practice are not subject to OSHA requirements.
+The fact is that the Bloodborne Pathogens standard applies to most medical and dental practices organized as a professional corporation – it is the rule rather than the exception.

 The devil is in the details

 Although most physicians know that their practices are subject to some form of OSHA regulation, they are not clear on the specifics.
 This often holds especially true regarding their own training under the standard.

 Having said that, understanding this overlap is no guarantee that physicians will jump at the opportunity to attend a bloodborne pathogens training session.
 Usually, it’s quite the reverse.

 “I don’t need bloodborne pathogens training; I learned that in medical school” is a common response.

 You should also note that OSHA require the bloodborne pathogens training for healthcare industry workers to have additional content

 Although the requirement for OSHA training is the same for all employees occupationally exposed to bloodborne pathogens, the approach to training physicians can, and sometimes should, not be identical.